Previous Episode << >> Next Episode

 "Oooh, beer," he heard a girl's voice say moments before his drink was snatched from him.
 It took him a few seconds to really react, to which he looked over his shoulder to see his thief sit down on a nearby table.

-"Something tells me Emma won't need persuading," Morgan sniggered.
+"Something tells me Emma won't need persuading," James sniggered.

 From the same table, Tani shuffled her chair closer to theirs.
 "It'll be fun, count me in too."